The Basics of a Mark VIII Air Suspension

-The module is the brain of the system.
-It makes any height changes necessary based on the data from all 3 height sensors and the vehicle speed sensor(Doesn't go bad that often).
-This module also handles the EVO (Electronic Variable Orifice) for the steering.
+The module is the brains of the system.
+It makes any height changes necessary based on the data from all 3 height sensors and the vehicle speed sensor.
+(Doesn't go bad that often) This module also handles the EVO (Electronic Variable Orifice) for the steering.
 This module is located above the RF kick panel and can be seen by lowering the glovebox.
 The air suspension/evo module is the one that has 2 connectors going to it.
 One is black and the other is gray.

 The air line is held in the solenoids by way of a collet.
 The air line can be disconnected from the solenoid by pushing in on the orange plastic ring and pull out on line.